alissonsol/experiments/2025/2025-09.amazon.linux.hyper-v/README.md

 If something is not working, check if the machine got an IP address with the `ifconfig` command.
 If that is not working, you may try to shutdown the machine (`sudo shutdown now`) and change the settings for the `Network Adapter` virtual switch (more [here](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-switch-for-hyper-v-virtual-machines), but going deeper is beyond the scope of this document).

-CHECKPOINT: This is a great time to create a checkpoint `OS Installed`.
+<mark>CHECKPOINT: This is a great time to create a checkpoint `OS Installed`.
 Your system should reboot to a command line.
-Yet, it may save time.
+Yet, it may save time.</mark>

 ## 2) Install Tools